nazarchukdana/centralized-computing-system/README.md

 ## Contributors
 - **Author:** Dana Nazarchuk
-- Project is designed as a school project in Polish Japanese Academy of Information Technologies
+- Developed as a **school project at the Polish-Japanese Academy of Information Technologies**.

+## Additional Information
+The **CCS Server** demonstrates a **distributed computing architecture**, showcasing expertise in **multi-threading, network programming, and system monitoring**.
+This project can be extended with additional computation capabilities, security enhancements, or performance optimizations.